 Aminoglycosides can cause irreversible injury to sensory cells of the inner ear, resulting in hearing loss and disturbed balance.
 Tinnitus is often the first sign of damage, as these drugs damage the 8th cranial nerve.
-Patients should be educated on the signs and symptoms of tinnitus or balance problems and be instructed to notify their healthcare provider immediately if they experience any.
-The side effect of ototoxicity is increased when aminoglycosides are used concurrently with loop diuretics.
+Patients should be educated on the signs and symptoms of tinnitus or balance problems and should notify their healthcare provider immediately if they experience any.
+The side effect of ototoxicity increases when aminoglycosides are used concurrently with loop diuretics.

-This drug class can lead to dose-related muscular weakness or neuromuscular blockade, which can rarely progress to respiratory paralysis.
-This can be troublesome in patients receiving general anesthetics and neuromuscular blocking agents, or patients with neuromuscular diseases such as myasthenia gravis.
+This drug class can lead to dose-related muscular weakness, or neuromuscular blockade, which can progress to respiratory paralysis on rare occasions.
+This can be troublesome in patients receiving general anesthetics and neuromuscular blocking agents, or in patients with neuromuscular diseases such as myasthenia gravis.

 Aminoglycosides are known teratogens and are in pregnancy category D, meaning there is positive evidence of human fetal risk; therefore, they should not be used in pregnant women.
 Teratogens are agents that cause a defect or malformation in the development of the embryo or fetus.
 Aminoglycosides are especially associated with causing hearing deficits.